 Modern technology makes it simple to track these fraudsters, even if they’re operating from abroad.

-And finally, ensure that you retain full access of all your bank accounts and investments.
-If you observe any unusual activity, alert the bank or financial institution immediately to freeze your accounts.
+And finally, ensure that you retain full access to all your bank accounts and investments.
+If you observe any unusual activity, immediately alert the bank or financial institution to freeze your accounts.